TPPSellinger/eSMC/README.md

 # eSMC
-Contains all requirement to run eSMC
+Contains all requirement to run eSMC.
+A detailed description of the method can be found here: https://doi.org/10.1101/701185

 Input file :